If home is where the heart is … what happens when it also becomes the office, the school, and the gym?

 First, an emerging middle class.
 Second, improved logistics and shipping infrastructures.
 Third, the continued globalization of free-trade agreements.

 North America mirrors global totals, though at a smaller scale.
-2021 sits at $85.3B and will reach $98.3B by 2025 — a 15% increase.
-YoY rate changes show the familiar downward trend.
+Projections are expected to reach $98.3B by 2025.
+YoY changes show the familiar downward trend.

 Does ‘slow but steady’ domestic ecommerce make for a bleak outlook?
 No.